MAPPER: Data structure

+It was the first at many things, including being an ODBC-compliant system.

 Command language

 When a command is to be performed, the software obtains the data organization from column headings that are above the data.
 In essence, it generates the "schema" on demand.
 Popular commands are "Search" to make a subset, "Sort" to change the sequence of lines, "Totalize" to generate subtotals by type, category or date.
 Two independent reports can be combined with "Match", while very sophisticated commands like "Calculate and Update" include successive steps in one operation.
 The result of a command can be operated on by a succeeding command.
+In this way, large processing requirements could be accomplished with just a few commands.
+The script code as a single command would execute a manual function and in this way minimize the amount of code required to accomplish tasks. i.e. writing a search program of many lines of code, was already done.
+And in this way MAPPER was essentially calling macros; the first of its kind also.

 Real-time efficiency

-In the operation of MAPPER, the data is not obtained by a program that "reads" them, but the data wait for action.
+In the operation of MAPPER, the data is not obtained by a program that "reads" them, but waits for user action, aside from background jobs.
 The programmed commands are brought to operate upon it.
-However, the complete set of available commands remains in the active memory of the computer.
-Being written in "re-entrant code", any command can be used by many hundreds of different users at the same time.
+However, the complete set of available commands remains in the active memory of the computer as interpreted resident commands.
+Being written in "re-entrant code", any command can be used by many thousands of different users concurrently.

-To avoid a bottleneck in disk accesses, the data is kept in screen display format.
-This results in the average number of disk reads per report display to be less than two.
+To avoid a bottleneck in disk accesses, the data is spread across multiple shallow reports, so that many users can be in the data and not locked out of a single report.
+This results in fewer disk reads per report than most alternatives.

-The Coordinator, who was like an Administrator that was alerted when inefficient processing practices slowed the system.
-Then that user could be restricted or limited on how much resources they were able to use or the time they could perform tasks or functions.
+The Coordinator, who is like an Administrator, gets alerted when inefficient processing practices slow down the system.
+Then that user could be restricted or limited on how much resources they were able to use or the time they could perform scripts or functions.

 Extended capabilities

-Run language
+Run language Major Application Design By Non DP Users

 Over time, the product has seen extensions made from the base described above.
 The first of these, mandated by the Santa Fe Railroad, was a repeat command capability, called a "Run", and similar in concept to an Excel macro.
 This use of the pretested commands applied successively reduces the chance for programming errors.

 The "Run language" uses scripted forms of normal screen commands on the reports (e.g. the manual SORT and the run-language element @SOR will invoke the same compiled re-entrant code module).

 It permits logical selection of different processing paths, allows loops and logic branching, user-interaction and similar.
 It also has the capacity to perform calculations or base processing logic on any character or data field in the entire database.
 Naturally, this is subject to the security category of the data.